dm-p/powerbi-visuals-chartxkcd/README.md

 ## Core Parameters

-Core Parameters properties will be available as follows:
+*Core Parameters* properties will be available to the visual for the following chart types:

 | Property   | Purpose                                                  | Bar   | Pie/Donut   | Line   | XY   |
 |------------|----------------------------------------------------------|:-----:|:-----------:|:------:|:----:|